Attracting clients to your reopening

 A unique reopening

-Obviously, your reopening is going to include facemasks, aprons, disinfectants and only small talk – after all, everyone will still be stressed out about catching the coronavirus.
+Obviously, your reopening is going to include facemasks, aprons and disinfectants.
 However, there are a number of ways you can get creative with your reopening, which will help to fill up your appointment book in no time!
 Here are some great ideas you may want to try:

 Although these ideas sound appealing to your target audience, they won’t help to attract them to your reopening if they aren’t being promoted effectively.
 To get the word out about your unique reopening, you should utilise a number of different means of communication, namely your social media fan pages, website, online booking page and direct messaging.
 Each of these mediums helps to get the word out about your business’ reopening, however, a direct notification in text or email format is more likely to be opened by your clients.